Victor Spilotro

 Victor P. Spilotro (October 8, 1933 – December 30, 1996) was the older brother of Chicago Outfit mobster, Tony Spilotro and of Outfit associate, Michael Spilotro.
-It was not until the 1980s that Victor started to get public attention.
-He was implicated but never indicted due to lack evidence in the unsolved murder/disappearance of millionaire heiress Helen Brach.
+Victor Spilotro's activities reportedly became more widely known to the public during the 1980s.
+He was implicated but never indicted due to lack of evidence in the unsolved murder/disappearance of millionaire heiress Helen Brach.